 \subsubsection{\textbf{Manual Effort}}

 The manual effort needed for using \tool is minimal.
 The only manual involvement is the user inputs necessary for testing GUI applications in the recording phase.
-For example, when testing the calculator, the user needs to open the application, type a simple addition operation, and then close it.
+For example, when testing the calculator, the user needs to open the application, execute a simple addition operation, and then close it.
 After recording, the rest of the fuzzing workflow is fully automatic.
-To collect branch coverage feedback, \tool can directly instrument the binaries of the program under test, eliminating the need to compile the source code.
-Similarly, the system call interception infrastructure (for record and replay) automatically intercepts binaries.
+To collect code coverage feedback, \tool can directly instrument the binaries of the program under test, eliminating the need to recompile from source code.
+Similarly, the system-call interception infrastructure (for record and replay) is designed to work with binary code.